stoermelder/vcvrack-packone/README.md

 Licensed under the [Gnu Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-The panel graphics in the `res` and `res-src` directories licensed under CC BY-NC-ND 4.0.
+The panel graphics in the `res` and `res-src` directories are licensed under CC BY-NC-ND 4.0.
 You may not create modified adaptations of these graphics.